RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 ![Utility Tool Kit](/img/service-specific-ux-design/fds-utility-tool-kit.png)

-1. **Compare** - allows operators to compare reports or products.
+1. **Compare** - Allows operators to compare reports or products.
-2. **Create Report** - allows operators to create reports that are contextual to the satellite and scenario.
+2. **Create Report** - Allows operators to create reports that are contextual to the satellite and scenario.
-3. **Log** - displays a log of application and system messages, including errors, informational messages and warnings.
+3. **Log** - Displays a log of application and system messages, including errors, informational messages and warnings.
-4. **Track Data** - allows operators to select, edit and filter raw tracking data and create processed track files.
+4. **Track Data** - Allows operators to select, edit, and filter raw tracking data and create processed track files.
-5. **Propagator** - allows operators to create and visualize ephemerides and TLE’s.
+5. **Propagator** - Allows operators to create and visualize ephemerides and TLE’s.

 ### Log Utility